Edward Lansdale: 1950s

+(Note: In addition, Phillips claimed the U.S. failed by not pressuring the South Vietnamese to counter the rise of authoritarianism.
+During the 1954-1956 civil action campaign South Vietnamese president Ngô Đình Diệm had conducted himself as an exemplary democrat, albeit under U.S. pressure, but in mid-1956 his brother Ngô Đình Nhu began to implement authoritarian policies throughout the society and military.
+The early U.S. advisors including Philips understood this would alienate many anti-Communists, but Philips left Vietnam after this began and little effort was made to counter it.
+For all these reasons by 1959 the gains of 1954-1956 were lost.)
+Lucien Conein, who would be instrumental in the 1963 overthrow of Diệm, was another subordinate of Lansdale's.

 Around this time Lansdale met a Communist spy, Phạm Xuân Ẩn, who was working in a staff office of the Vietnamese National Army. Ẩn made a good impression, and Lansdale offered to send Ẩn to a US Army school to be trained in intelligence and psychological warfare. Ẩn's superiors in the Communist spy ring thought that would be too dangerous, but Lansdale then helped Ẩn arrange to go to the United States to study journalism at a civilian institution.

+1960s

-In early 1961 he became the Assistant to the Secretary of Defense for Special Operations, and he briefed McNamara on the nature of the war in Vietnam.
+In early 1961 he became the Assistant to the Secretary of Defense for Special Operations, and he briefed Secretary of Defense Robert McNamara on the nature of the war in Vietnam.
 He showed McNamara examples of primitive homemade Viet Cong weaponry, and explained that the war was more a political war than military.
-He said “It doesn’t take weapons and uniforms and lots of food to win.
-It takes ideas and ideals.”
-After 10 minutes McNamara abruptly ended the briefing with the words "Is that all?"
+He said "It doesn't take weapons and uniforms and lots of food to win.
+It takes ideas and ideals."
+After 10 minutes, McNamara abruptly ended the briefing with the words "Is that all?"

 Also in 1961, Lansdale helped to publicize the story of Father Nguyễn Lạc Hoá, the "fighting priest" who had organized a crack militia, the Sea Swallows, from his village of anticommunist Chinese Catholic exiles.
 Lansdale recruited John M. Deutch to his first job in government, working as one of Robert McNamara's "Whiz Kids".
 Deutch would go on to become the Director of Central Intelligence for the CIA.

 In October 1961 President Kennedy sent Lansdale on a fact-finding mission to Vietnam headed by General Maxwell Taylor and Walt Rostow.

 In an early 1962 conversation between Lansdale and McNamara, he reportedly told McNamara, who was trying to develop a list of metrics to allow him to scientifically follow the progress of the war, that he needed to add an 'x-factor'; McNamara wrote that down on his list in pencil and asked what it was.
 Lansdale told him it was the feelings of the common rural Vietnamese people.
 McNamara then erased it and sarcastically told Lansdale that he could not measure it.

 Rufus Phillips had a confrontation with former Ambassador to South Vietnam Frederick Nolting in late September or early October 1963, following the Krulak–Mendenhall mission: